Panoramic Voltage-Sensitive Optical Mapping of Contracting Hearts using Cooperative Multi-View Motion Tracking with 12 to 24 Cameras: Introduction

-Christoph and Schr\"oder-Schetelig et al.\ \cite{Christoph2017} demonstrated that action potential waves can be imaged on the contracting three-dimensional left ventricular surface at higher spatial resolutions and without markers attached to the heart surface.
-The imaging and three-dimensional reconstruction was also performed with $4$ cameras at $45^{\circ}$, but the heart's motion was tracked automatically in every pixel in each of the 4 videos, subsequently yielding a high-resolution polygon surface (4,000-5,000 polygons) with a spatial resolution comparable to the resolution of the video images ($128 \stimes 128$ pixels).
-With the $4$ cameras, it was possible to reconstruct nearly one half of the ventricular surface of the beating heart.
-However, one major drawback was that the approach required a static shape reconstruction of the pharmacologically uncoupled contraction-inhibited heart following each experiment.
-After the optical mapping of the contracting heart was completed, the heart was uncoupled with Blebbistatin.
-Once the heart was completely quiescent (15-30 minutes), it was rotated once around its long axis using a stepping motor while 72 images of its silhouette were taken every $5^{\circ}$ throughout the $360^{\circ}$ rotation.
-The silhouettes were then used to reconstruct the three-dimensional geometry of the quiescent heart using a shape-from-contour algorithm.
-Finally, the three-dimensional mesh showing the static heart was deformed using the two-dimensional motion tracking data obtained with each of the video cameras showing the beating heart.
-While this approach provided three-dimensional reconstructions of the shape of the deforming heart over time, it did not provide these reconstructions immediately during imaging.
+Christoph and Schr\"oder-Schetelig et al.\ \cite{Christoph2017} demonstrated that action potential waves can be imaged on the contracting 3D left ventricular surface at higher spatial resolutions and without markers attached to the heart surface.
+The imaging and 3D reconstruction was also performed with 4 cameras at \SI{45}{\degree}, but the heart's motion was tracked automatically in every pixel in each of the 4 videos, subsequently yielding a high-resolution polygon surface (4,000-5,000 polygons) with a spatial resolution comparable to the resolution of the video images ($128 \times 128$ pixels).
+With the 4 cameras, it was possible to reconstruct nearly one half of the ventricular surface of the beating heart.
+However, the approach required a static shape reconstruction of the pharmacologically contraction-inhibited heart following each experiment, which is a major limitation.
+After the optical mapping of the contracting heart was completed, the heart was uncoupled with the uncoupling agent Blebbistatin.
+Once the heart was completely quiescent (15-30 minutes), it was rotated once around its long axis using a stepping motor while 72 images of its silhouette were taken every \SI{5}{\degree} throughout the \SI{360}{\degree} rotation.
+The silhouettes were then used to reconstruct the 3D geometry of the quiescent heart using a shape-from-contour algorithm.
+Finally, the 3D mesh showing the static heart was deformed using the two-dimensional (2D) motion tracking data obtained with each of the video cameras showing the beating heart.
+While this approach provided 3D reconstructions of the shape of the deforming heart over time, it could not provide these reconstructions immediately during imaging.
 The required additional experimental part at the end with Blebbistatin was difficult to execute, and added post-processing steps and potential complications to each experiment that could prohibit further analysis.
 Most critically, the time available for imaging the beating heart was limited to a few minutes.